Salad Gardening

 arugula leaves

-Here are three reasons to grow arugula:
+Here are 3 reasons to grow arugula:

 • Arugula is chock-full of nutrients, and like other Brassicas, it's a cancer-fighting food.
 It contains iron and magnesium, boosts our immune systems, and helps balance our pH levels.